 If you are currently residing in the UK as a UK or EEA citizen or on a visa (such as a student or spousal visa) you can apply for the following voluntary roles:

-We are in urgent need of Processing Support Officers who are responsible for checking, scanning, sorting and cataloguing donated books at our Processing Centre in Canterbury.
+Processing Support Officers are responsible for checking, scanning, sorting and cataloguing donated books.
 As part of the Processing Team, you will be scanning/entering the barcodes/ISBN numbers of books using a computer and a barcode scanner, as well as supporting the sales, multimedia and rare books team.

-We are in need of Fundraising Support Officers to work remotely as part of our Volunteer Fundraising Committee (VFC), with a focus on identifying grant/funding opportunities, supporting the Director of Education to complete and submit grant/funding applications to fund large shipments of books via our One Million Book Club, and for Books2Africa’s strategic programmes that enhance the quality of learning and teaching for learners in Africa.
+Fundraising Support Officers work remotely as part of our Volunteer Fundraising Committee, with a focus on identifying and completing grant/funding applications to fund large shipments of books via our One Million Book Club, and for Books2Africa’s strategic programmes that enhance the quality of education for learners in Africa.

 We are in need of Marketing Support Officers to work remotely as part of our Volunteer Marketing Committee (VMC), with a focus on generating content for our social media channels and monthly electronic newsletter sent to the Books2Africa Ambassadors Network.
 You will be expected to follow up leads and conduct interviews (remotely), transcribe or edit content ready for publication.

 If you are currently residing outside the UK and/or are not a UK citizen, Books2Africa can sponsor your Tier 5 Charity Worker visa to volunteer with us in the UK on our International Volunteering Programme (IVP) for 6 months or 1 year.